foldsters/foldsters.github.io/index.md

 I can work on and build this entire website in Jupyter Lab (my preferred IDE/code studio), so it works best for me.

+### Where should I get updates from you and contact you?

+I am most active on twitter, and I accept DMs.
+For non-collaborative business offers, please email me.

 ### Contacts and Social Media

 **Email** - Foldsters@gmail.com